Giuliani says Trump repaid $130G to Cohen 'over several months'

 Days later, federal agents raided Cohen's home, office and hotel room in New York City.

-After Giuliani's appearance on "Hannity," sources familiar with the matter told Fox News that President Trump did in fact repay Cohen the $130,000 Cohen paid to Stormy Daniels, over several months.
+After Giuliani's appearance on "Hannity," sources familiar with the matter told Fox News that President Trump did in fact repay Cohen the $130,000 Cohen paid to Daniels, over several months.

 While the source did not know why Trump said he had no knowledge of the payments in the Air Force One gaggle, the source confirmed that the president knowingly paid Cohen back.